NewsappAJC/precinct-election-map/README.md

 Run the development server
 `npm run serve-dev`

 Deployment
 ---
 To deploy the map with live updates on election night, simply start a cronjob that runs `python data_cleaning/2016/clarity_live.py` and `npm run deploy-production` in succession.

 If you run into trouble with the shell process spawned by cron not being able to access the virtualenv, follow the instructions in [this StackOverflow answer](http://stackoverflow.com/a/2924295/4599578)

+Notes
+---
+We aren't keeping the voting data and demographic statistics separate from the geographic coordinates because that information needs to be accessible in each feature's array of `properties`.
+It may be possible to keep those separate.

 Data
 ---